-Engaging instruction is one of 12 elements of high-quality CTE, defined in ACTE’s comprehensive, research-based Quality CTE Program of Study Framework.
+Engaging instruction is one of 12 elements of high-quality CTE, defined in the comprehensive, research-based ACTE Quality CTE Program of Study FrameworkTM.
+This element addresses instructional strategies within a student-centered learning environment that support student attainment of relevant knowledge and skills.
 The following reports, articles, guides and toolkits can help you provide high-quality, engaging instruction.

 Instructional Strategies and Tools